amanuelanteneh/QHome/README.md

 # QHome

-QHome is a desktop application intended to bring multiple tasks that are done while studying/doing homework to one convient location.
+QHome is a desktop application intended to bring multiple tasks that are done while studying/doing homework to one convenient location.
 Features include:
 ⋅ Display of current weather conditions for users current location.
 ⋅ Ability to connect to users Beats wireless headphones via bluetooth once device is found and saved.